Themekraft/wc4bp/readme.txt

 * Optimize all related to the my-account.
 * Optimize the Redirection.
 * Fixing the activation and deactivations for the profile field sync
-* Removing pages for Woocommerce My Account integrations.
+* Removing pages for WooCommerce My Account integrations.
 * Optimize My Account.
 * Adding cache.
 * Improving the UX of the WC4BP Setting Tab.
 * Fixing the function to load the payment method screen.
 * Fixing the edit page to edit the Shipping and Billing group.
 * Adding a message to the sync tab when the user disable the Turn off the Profile Sync.
-* Enabling short-codes for woocommerce my account in the free version.
+* Enabling short-codes for WooCommerce my account in the free version.
 * Removing history.
 Fixing the default shop in the setting and the front.
 * Adding a patch to remove the old pages.
-* Fixing the css of all woocommerce view.
+* Fixing the css of all WooCommerce view.

 = 3.0.13 19 September 2017 =
 * Fixing  Profile Field Visibility for all Users, inside the Profile Syn tab
 * Fixed add-payment-method page
-* Fixing the redirection to not affect the woocommerce my account if the shop is disable
+* Fixing the redirection to not affect the WooCommerce my account if the shop is disable
 * Fixing the Disable Shop Tab option to work in all plans
 * Fixing the option to Overwrite the Content of your Shop Home/Main Tab to keep the value when the user save it in the admin
 * Remove the template option from the Integrate Pages tab and move it to a hook, now is possible to do the same function using the filter wc4bp_custom_page_template